-4 Introducing "Negative Statements" using MSG Hashes
+4 Implementing RDF revocations based on MSG hashes

 Any RDF graph may be viewed as set of triples.
 Triple level processing of distributed RDF files, particularly identifying the same RDF graphs, is made very complex by the existence of blank nodes.
-For this reason, the RDFSync algorithm, which we presented in previous work, introduced the notion of Minimum Self Contained Graph (MSGs) [15].
+For this reason, the RDFSync algorithm, which we presented in previous work, introduced the notion of Minimum Self Contained Graph (MSGs) [16].

 Simply said, an MSG is constructed starting from a triple and collecting, for each blank node in it, all the other triples attached to these until no more blank nodes are involved.
 Such "closure" makes sure that a graph can be recomposed at a different location simply by merging all the MSGs by which it is composed, even if these are transferred one at a time.

 As MSGs are stand-alone RDF graphs, they can be processed with algorithms such as canonical serialization.
 We use an implementation of the algorithm described in [4], which is part of the RDFContextTools Java library6 to obtain a canonical string representing the MSG and then we hash it to an appropriate number of bits to reasonably avoid collisions.
 This hash acts as a unique identifier for the MSG with the fundamental property of being content based, which implies that two remote peers would derive the same hash-ID for the same MSGs in their Databases.

 Each graph can be therefore treated as a set of digital hashes each one representing an MSGs.
 In the context of the problem addressed in the present work, we use such digital hashes to refer to the MSG itself, ie. the finest granularity at which we allow to revoke RDF statements is at the level of MSGs.
 The hash function we use for MSGs takes the form of a literal encoding the 16 bytes of the MD5 hash of the canonical graph serialization mentioned above.
-Stating that an MSG is false/revoked is therefore as easy as stating a single triple where the subject is the source which revokes another MSG, the predicate is a designated predicate (we suggest for instance the URI <http://sw.deri.org/09/2007/states_not>) and the 16 bytes literal containing the MSG hash as an object, so the negative statement could be made directly within Charles' FOAF file or in a separate file as follows:

-Storing MSG hashes instead of reifying statements has (except saving storage space) some other interesting implications: This solution works conceptually well as it takes